OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:8

-She did what she could; she poured perfume on my body beforehand to prepare for my burial.
+She has done what she could; she has anointed my body beforehand for burial.

 ## Mark 14:9